omerome83/Graduate-School-Final-Project/README.md

 ## Overview

-A personal website I created as my final project for grad school in 2009 using HTML/CSS/JavaScript.
+A personal website I created as my final project for grad school using HTML/CSS/JavaScript.

 ![Screenshot](./screenshot.png)